HireAbo/awesome-interview-questions-5000-jobs/Law and Criminal Justice/Law/Attorney.md

 Welcome to the Attorney Interview Preparation !
 This resource is designed to help you ace your Attorney interviews with confidence.

+An attorney is a legal professional who specializes in providing legal advice and representation to clients in various legal matters.
+They play a crucial role in the criminal justice system by advocating for their clients' rights and ensuring fair and just outcomes.
+Attorneys in the field of criminal justice are responsible for defending individuals accused of committing crimes.
+They investigate cases, gather evidence, interview witnesses, and build a strong defense strategy.
+Attorneys also negotiate plea bargains, represent clients in court hearings, and provide legal guidance throughout the entire legal process.
+Their expertise and knowledge of the law are essential in protecting the rights and liberties of individuals involved in criminal cases.

 ## 🚀 Overview

 Whether you're a seasoned Attorney or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Attorney interviews to help you prepare and succeed.